-New developments in health treatments or new non-diagnostic products may reduce or eliminate the demand for our products.
+New developments in health treatments or new non-diagnostic products may reduce or eliminate the demand for our products, which would negatively affect our business.

 The development and commercialization of products outside of the diagnostics industry could adversely affect sales of our products.
 For example, the development of a safe and effective vaccine to HIV or treatments for other diseases or conditions that our products are designed to detect, could reduce, or eventually eliminate, the demand for our HIV or other diagnostic products and result in a loss of revenues.